pact-foundation/pact-jvm/consumer/groovy/README.md

 You can change the markers of the expressions using the following system properties:
 - `pact.expressions.start` (default is `${`)
 - `pact.expressions.end` (default is `}`)

+# Test Analytics

+We are tracking anonymous analytics to gather important usage statistics like JVM version and operating system.
+To disable tracking, set the 'pact_do_not_track' system property or environment variable to 'true'.